goodgriefkev/Beer-List/README.md

 [Beer Hunter](https://goodgriefkev.github.io/Beer-List/#)

 # Known bugs/incomplete functionality:
-* 'delete' button is not removing items from user list
 * in details view if no data is available for a category then 'undefined' is displayed
-* adding to user list not functional on mobile platforms
 * details toggle animation is wonky, especially on show

 # Features to add or tweak:
 * expand search options to breweries and styles